Has the body positivity movement gone too far, with bopo influencers telling their children to think it’s okay to have crooked teeth?

 Crooked Teeth in Children: Much More than Just a Cosmetic Issue

-“In terms of crowding, if kids have crowding in their primary (baby) dentition, they are extremely likely to have crowding in their adult dentition,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“In terms of crowding, if kids have crowding in their primary (baby) dentition, they are extremely likely to have crowding in their adult dentition,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 “These red flags often prompt dentists to start orthodontics early to correct problems before they become worse,” continues Dr. Tironi.